cognitedata/cognite-sdk-python/README.md

 ```

 ## Learn more
-See more examples in the examples folder in this repository.
-This includes examples for:
+Public examples will come in the examples folder in this repository.
+This will include examples for:
 - Retrieval of timeseries data, using aggregates, granularity, etc.
 - Different methods for retrieving data and navigating the data set
 - How to get events and why events are useful